rafaelsutiono/tiny-tetris-bot/README.md

 pip install discord.py
 ```

+2. Create a bot on the Discord Developer Portal, make sure all intents are enabled, and enable Administrator in Bot Permissions.
+Be sure to save your bot's token.
-2. Download and extract the zip file from this repository.
+3. Download and extract the zip file from this repository.
-3. zzzzzzzz
+4. Open the folder in VSC.
+5. Under the folder directory in the explorer, right-click > New File.
+6. Name the file ```.env```.
+7. In the file, type ```DISCORD_TOKEN = ``` followed by your bot's token.
+8. In ```ttb.py```, click the run button on the top-right corner of the window.
+The bot should start running.